GSA/resources.data.gov/pages/_summaries/evidence-act.md

 ---
 category: Policy
-description: Title II of the Evidence Act ( OPEN Government Data Act) describes the requirements for CDOs, CDO Council, and this repository.
+description: The text of H.R.4174 - Foundations for Evidence-Based Policymaking Act of 2018, known as the "Evidence Act."
+Title II of the Evidence Act ( OPEN Government Data Act) describes the requirements for CDOs, CDO Council, and this repository.
 format: ''
 layout: resource
 link: https://www.congress.gov/bill/115th-congress/house-bill/4174/text